SMSesay/SMSesay/README.md

     - Contribute to the Sport Analytics and Data Science community
     - Attend a conference/workshop in Data Analytics community
     - Earn a qualification or award in Sport analytics community
-    - Over 365 commits to Github
+    - Over 500 commits to Github
     - 5 Starred projects
+    - Contributeto 5 projects
 - Fun Fact: I love playing the beautiful game